mxagar/multimodal_ml_service/README.md

 - [x] Implement `nox` to automate testing and linting.
 - [ ] Implement the cloud infrastructure code.
 - [ ] Increase test coverage.
+- [ ] Refactor and generalize the factory functions in `blur.py` so that they are re-usable by other domain modules, e.g., `brightness.py` (unimplemented).
 - [ ] The `ModelTracker` uses `mlflow.log_artifact()`, not `mlflow.log_model()`, which disables the usage of the MLflow model registry.
 Change that to use `mlflow.log_model()`.
 - [ ] The `Trainer` should receive a `Dataset` as training argument so that we can use lazy loading of batches during training of ANNs.
 - [ ] Dependencies: not all are needed in the environment definition?